CharlesProjectSolutions/Customer-Churn-Prediction-Report/README.md

 **Conclusion:** After multiple iterations, **Neural Network** was selected as the model champion despite having the lowest accuracy but particularly having the highest Recall and AUC score of 0.52.

 *   **Why?** Since the primary business goal is to **identify as many potential churners as possible**.
 Recall is therefore the most critical metric here.
 *   **Neural Network**'s Recall of **0.650** means it successfully finds at least 65% of all true churners.
-The other models, with a Recall of only 5 to 10%, are practically useless for the business objective.
+The other models, with a Recall of only 5 to 10%, are practically useless for this business objective.

 ---